 IREU | Summer Research Inside the U.S.

-The program will be sending eight undergraduates from the United States to Germany, the UK, Singapore, and Italy starting in 2014.
-Working with the German Academic Exchange Service (DAAD), The program will also be placing approximately eight German students into U.S. university summer programs.
-For those of you who did not get the chance or were not eligible for this year's program, keep checking our website for news of updates for 2015 and 2016, and browse for other opportunities on the ACS International Center™ website.
+The program will be sending eight undergraduates from the United States to Germany, the UK, Singapore, and Italy starting in 2015.
+The program will also be placing students from Germany, Italy, Scotland and Singapore in U.S. university summer programs.
+If you'd like more information about funding opportunities for an international experience before the applications open, browse for other opportunities on the ACS International Center™ website.

 Do not hesitate to contact email@example.com if you have any questions, comments, or concerns.